I hope you’ll back my vision for change in our community

 We need NHS services that have the capacity to help before the point of crisis.

-Families like mine are trying to meet the needs of vulnerable people through a broken social care system.
+Families like mine are trying to meet the needs of their vulnerable members through a broken social care system.

-Our constituents working for the NHS and in social care get a raw deal on pay and working conditions.
+Our constituents working in social care get a raw deal on pay and working conditions.

 For everyone who cares in Scotland, we must do better.